-In early 2013, the U.S. Supreme Court heard two important cases challenging the Voting Rights Act (VRA) and the National Voter Registration Act (NVRA), jeopardizing key voting rights safeguards that have been in place for decades.
+In early 2013, the US Supreme Court heard two important cases challenging the Voting Rights Act and the National Voter Registration Act, and their ruling eliminated key voting rights safeguards that have been in place for decades.
 LWVUS submitted an amicus brief in each case, and the Arizona state League was a plaintiff in the NVRA challenge.
 The League strongly supported the enforcement mechanism in the VRA and, in support of the NVRA, continued its opposition to a documentary proof-of-citizenship requirement for voter registration.

-During the 2014-2016 biennium, LWVUS with state Leagues successfully challenged purging rules in Florida and sought to reverse a decision by the new Executive Director of the U.S. Election Assistance Commission to allow documentary proof-of-citizenship requirements in Kansas, Georgia, and Arizona, which, if allowed, could set a precedent for other states to impose this restriction.
+During the 2014 - 2016 biennium, LWVUS with state Leagues successfully challenged purging rules in Florida and sought to reverse a decision by the new executive director of the US Election Assistance Commission to allow documentary proof-of-citizenship requirements in Arizona, Georgia, and Kansas.